Financial economics: Portfolio theory

 Examples of bivariate copulæ used in finance.

 Much of the development here relates to required return, i.e. pricing, extending the basic CAPM.
 Multi-factor models such as the Fama–French three-factor model and the Carhart four-factor model, propose factors other than market return as relevant in pricing.
 The intertemporal CAPM and consumption-based CAPM similarly extend the model.
 With intertemporal portfolio choice, the investor now repeatedly optimizes her portfolio; while the inclusion of consumption (in the economic sense) then incorporates all sources of wealth, and not just market-based investments, into the investor's calculation of required return.

+(Factor-pricing models such as these may be derived by assuming the SDF to be linear in observable risk factors.)

-Whereas the above extend the CAPM, the single-index model is a more simple model.
+Whereas the above extend the CAPM, the single-index model (SIM) is a more simple model.
 It assumes, only, a correlation between security and market returns, without (numerous) other economic assumptions.
-It is useful in that it simplifies the estimation of correlation between securities, significantly reducing the inputs for building the correlation matrix required for portfolio optimization.
+It is useful in that it simplifies the estimation of correlation between securities, significantly reducing the inputs for building the correlation matrix required for portfolio optimization there.

 The arbitrage pricing theory (APT) similarly differs as regards its assumptions.
 APT "gives up the notion that there is one right portfolio for everyone in the world, and ...replaces it with an explanatory model of what drives asset returns."
 It returns the required (expected) return of a financial asset as a linear function of various macro-economic factors, and assumes that arbitrage should bring incorrectly priced assets back into line.
 (Note: The single-index model was developed by William Sharpe in 1963.

 APT was developed by Stephen Ross in 1976.)